Home | Neues | Shopping | Bibliothek | Download | Hilfe | Support | |

 3. Account of research leading to the formulation of the SuperMemo method

 3.1.
-Approximate function of optimal intervals 3.2.
+Approximate function of optimal intervals4.
+Description of an exemplary software implementation of the SuperMemo method (for an up-to-date text see SuperMemo 98)3.2.
 Application of a computer to improve the results obtained in working with the SuperMemo method (Algorithm SM-2 used in the computer-based variant of the SuperMemo method and involving the calculation of easiness factors for particular items)

 3.3.
 Further improvement of SuperMemo method: modification of the function of optimal intervals